 Advocacy and government relations are central to achieving ACRA's goals.
-We communicate with legislators and agencies to ensure that the voice of the CRM industry is heard.
-ACRA understands that in order to strengthen our field, these individuals and organizations must understand the scope of our business and the impact of the CRM industry on the economy as a whole.
+Through our Government Relations Committee, and with the support of our government relations counsel, Cultural Heritage Partners, ACRA communicates with federal and state lawmakers, staffers, and agencies to ensure that the voice of the CRM industry is heard.
+To strengthen our field, we help Congress members and others in the government understand the scope of our business, the importance of historic preservation, and the impact of the CRM on the economy.

 Below, you will find copies of official ACRA correspondence.
 We hope that doing so might provide our members, and the public, with a better understanding of ACRAs activities promoting and supporting the CRM industry and cultural resources.

 ACRA and it's members pay attention to many issues that arise on the Hill, and our government relations counsel help make sure we don't miss any important developments.
 Key issues include:

 NHPA: ACRA works to protect the National Historic Preservation Act, particularly Section 106, which provides the bedrock of CRM work.

 SHPOs and THPOs: ACRA members' work relies upon State and Tribal Historic Preservation Offices adequately funded by the NHPA's Historic Preservation Fund.
 SHPOs and THPOs approve CRM reports and allow development projects to proceed efficiently.

 Transportation and Infrastructure: Historic preservation and transportation are closely intertwined, as major transportation and infrastructure projects -- roads, bridges, highways--have the potential to effect historic, archaeological and cultural sites because of their large scale CRM facilities the responsible improvement of the Nation's infrastructure.